 I’m kinda Irish.
-Actually, I’m half Irish, but it’s old Irish blood that runs through my veins, and I’d like to think there’s still a “lilt of Irish laughter” in me.
-On St. Patrick’s Day, everyone feels kinda Irish.
+Actually, I’m half Irish, but it’s old Irish blood that runs through my veins.
+My paternal grandmother’s parents were born in Canada to Irish parents, and my paternal grandfather’s family were old American Irish from the South; so I’d like to think there’s still a “lilt of Irish laughter” in me.
+But on St. Patrick’s Day, everyone feels kinda Irish.
 It’s a happy day that celebrates the beauty of an old culture.
 Of course, we all know that St. Patrick wasn’t even Irish, but he has become the patron saint of the Emerald Isle for his missionary work nearly two millennia ago.
 Everyone wants to be an Irishman on St. Paddy’s Day.
 Well, there are some Irish folks that I want to be like everyday.

 Every summer, my family went to the Russian River like a lot of San Francisco families did.
 One of those families was the Murphy’s.
 I knew Tom Murphy.
+He went to S.I. and was a year ahead of me.
 He always drove by the pier in his totally cool green boat and would wave.
 I liked how the deep green boat matched his red hair.
 Tom was a nice guy, a good guy, solid.
 I met his sister in my sophomore year at Mercy, she was a year behind me.
-Ann Marie – I can still remember clearly – was always laughing, smiling and telling jokes.
+Ann Marie – I can still remember clearly – was always laughing, smiling and telling jokes, happy.
 You couldn’t be in her presence long without cracking a smile and heaving a laugh.
 I didn’t know then that an illness ran in the family, a devastating illness to which both Tom, Ann Marie and other siblings would succumb.
 Surely, a mother’s hell.

 Some years ago, I was reading the Irish Comics — the obituaries — and came across Mrs. Murphy’s obituary.
 The obituary writer summed up the character of this amazing woman.
 She was “a woman of faith, patience, endurance and grace, she faced head on the heavy onslaughts that nature threw against her and she stood up with courage and hope and without complaint.”
 What a eulogy, what a legacy!
 In the midst of my own troubles, none worthy to compare to her sorrows, I was encouraged, if she could endure “with courage and hope” all that she lived through, so could I. I was strengthened to go on “without complaint”.
 I am still working on that one.
 She exemplifies the kinda Irish I want to be like, and the kinda Christian I’d like to become.

 Often when I take the kids on a drive through the City, I drive by St. Cecilia’s.
-I tell them that’s where their grandfather went to school.
-I drive pass the Carlin’s house, but can never remember which one was theirs.
-I hoped to see one of them in front yard.
+I tell them that’s where their grandfather went to school, and where he lived on 18th Avenue.
+I drive on Vicente, but can never remember which house was the Carlins.
+I hoped to see one of them in the front yard.
 No such Irish luck — well, not until a Sunday in 2013.

 My daughter had a CYO game at St. Cecilia’s.
 She had gone ahead with a friend, and her sister and I were meeting her there.
 Impatient to get to the game on time and not wanting to get stuck turning left at Sloat, I drove straight and took West Portal to Vicente and happened to drive on the Carlin’s block.
 As I passed, I saw a figure stooped over the little garden in the front yard.
 It was Mr. Carlin.
 Yay!